6 onion companion plants and what you should avoid

 Mint thrives in various soil conditions.
 Flourishing in well-drained, moist soil with a pH range between 6.0 and 7.0.
 Partial shade and consistent moisture nurture its lush foliage and aromatic leaves.
 Mint provides invaluable benefits to neighboring plants by repelling pests, attracting beneficial insects, and promoting a sense of freshness in the garden.

-Planting these plants next to onion have huge negative effects on the development of your plant.
+Planting these plants next to onion has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your onion.
 Because of these negative effects, we don’t recomment growing the plants below next to your onion.

 Beans